gardener/landscaper-service/docs/usage/Instances.md

 The `spec.landscaperConfiguration` field specifies the Landscaper configuration that is defined by the parent LandscaperDeployment [landscaper configuration](LandscaperDeployments.md#landscaper-configuration).

 ## Component Reference

 The `spec.componentReference` field specifies the component reference that is defined by the parent LandscaperDeployment [component reference](LandscaperDeployments.md#component-reference).

 ## Service Target Configuration Reference

 The `spec.serviceTargetConfigRef` field specified the ServiceTargetConfig that has been selected for this Instance.
 The ServiceTarget config specifies the target kubernetes cluster on which the Landscaper will be deployed.

 ## Installation Reference

 The `status.installationRef` field references the Installation that has been created by the landscaper service controller for this Instance.

 ## Target Reference

 The `status.targetRef` field references the Target that has been created by the landscaper service controller for this Instance.
 The target contains the kubeconfig that has been copied from the selected ServiceTargetConfig [secret reference](ServiceTargetConfigs.md#secret-reference).

+## Context Reference

+The `status.contextRef` field references the Landscaper Context that has been created by the landscaper service controller for this Instance.
+The Context contains the repository context that is used by the Installation that has been created for this Instance.

+## Landscaper Service Component

+The `status.landscaperServiceComponent` field contains the landscaper service component name and version that is being used for the Landscaper instance.
+The component name and version are set in the landscaper service controller configuration.
+The landscaper service controller is updated with a different landscaper service component version, all Instances will automatically be reconciled.
+During the reconciliation the controller will update the deployed Landscaper to the new version.

 ## Cluster Endpoint